 Sundown is eagerly awaited in order to get the evening activities going.
 Stunning sunsets are sort of a given in this part of Texas, but the setting and occasion make it even more special.
 Each of the over 400 graves are lit, decorated and remembered at sunset.
-It's a surreal scene in the heart of the Texas desert.
+It's a surreal scene in the heart of the Chihuahua desert.
 For Terlingua and its residents, Nov 2nd is not a day of mourning.
 In fact far from it.
 It is a time of paying respect, sharing and feeding each other.
 This is not a community that exchanges gifts - even in Christmas!
 They feed, support and hold on to each other.
 They purposefully reflect on the lives of those that have been lost and introduce them to their children.
 And everyone is welcome to join them.
-The three altars at the cemetery are decorated with flowers, candles, and offerings in memory of those lost and the lights keep burning late into the night, even after most have left.
+The three altars at the cemetery are decorated with flowers, candles, and offerings in memory of those lost.
+The lights keep burning late into the night, even after most have left.
 It's a surreal sight to be in the cemetery with hundreds of candles below and millions of stars above.
 Dia de Los Muertos indeed makes one appreciate what and who they have with them.

 The action moves back to the Starlight Theater after dark with music, drinks, food and dancing continuing late into the night.
 Old stories are shared, new friends made and common ones remembered.
 This is a great occasion to mingle with locals and learn about the mining days, as well as what's bringing new members to the community.
 Most are artists, travelers, adventure enthusiasts, outdoor lovers and solace seekers, all of whom call this ghost town "paradise."

 This work is part of my series on Day of the Dead in Terlingua over the past two years.
 I've found this to be an incredible community of creative souls and warm people.
 While Day of the Day is a Mexican tradition and is now celebrated in pockets in various parts of the United States, Terlingua's edition is special with its community bond, old stories and genuine acknowledgement of its residents.
 I hope to document more Day of the Dead celebrations in this ghost town in the coming years.
 Please do not use, reproduce or manipulate these images in anyway for commercial or other uses.
-If you'd like to get in touch regarding these images, please use the Contact form on the left panel.
+If you'd like to get in touch regarding these images, please use the Contact form.